madmonk13/keymaster/README.md

 3. Pad the site name.
 For example, instead of "amazon", try "!amazon".

 Just remember, this is intended to make complicated passwords easy.
 Don't over do it with these methods.
-Whatever you decided to do, make sure you can remember to do it every time.
+Whatever you decide to do, make sure you can remember to do it every time.

 # Demo:
 https://madmonk13.github.io/keymaster/